 Program Overview - Shape the future of living

 The next revolution in real estate has arrived: health-centered communities.
 This emerging opportunity is not only the result of persistent disruption caused by the pandemic, but also due to shifting demographics, technological advances, new health care delivery models, and evolving real estate trends.
 Millennials are pursuing better work/life balance and physical environments that support their well-being.
 At the same time, baby boomers are seeking convenient, affordable, aging-in-place options.

 Focusing on trailblazing new concepts, strategies, and technologies, MIT Professional Education, Harvard Medical School Executive Education, and MIT Center for Real Estate are bringing together top researchers, architects, urban planners, and real estate professionals, along with physicians, epidemiologists, and health tech entrepreneurs.
 Participants will gain a strategic vision for how professionals in health care and the built environment can work together to build projects that create value, promote healthy living, support aging-in-place, and develop communities that thrive.

-Alongside a group of accomplished peers, you will participate in a project-based learning activity that includes small-group work, site visits, and Health Impact Assessments.
+Alongside a group of accomplished peers, you will participate in a project-based, applied learning activity that includes small-group work, virtual site visit of the project, and Health Impact Assessments.
 Guided by faculty, physicians, and planners, you will develop health-centered investment recommendations for a Boston neighborhood and present your project on the last day of the course.